 Since 2008, the Air Quality Bureau has awarded over $2.3 million in grant funds for qualifying diesel emissions reduction projects.
 Grant funds have been used for the following projects in New Mexico:

-• Acme Iron and Metal – Replacing a 1997 MY, Tier 1, 250hp Fuchs diesel-powered, rubber-tire scrap metal material handler with a 2022 MY Sennebogen 850 “E” Electric Material Handler.
+- Acme Iron and Metal – Replaced a 1997 MY, Tier 1, 250hp Fuchs diesel-powered, rubber-tire scrap metal material handler with a 2022 MY Sennebogen 850 “E” Electric Material Handler.
 Acme Iron & Metal has been awarded $564,559, which represents 45% of the total project cost of $1,254,575.
-This unit will operate in Albuquerque’s South Valley.
+This unit operates in Albuquerque’s South Valley.
 Albuquerque has ozone concentrations approaching levels considered unhealthy by the EPA.
 The shift to electric equipment immediately eliminates all local emissions associated with the combustion of diesel fuel at this site.
 This project has direct health benefits for equipment operators, other employees within the recycling facility operation, and residents in the community surrounding the facility.

-• Goodwill Industries of New Mexico –Replacing two diesel-fueled semi-truck tractors with electric.
-These new semi-trucks, used by Goodwill Industries for its operations and transportation hub, will not produce any tailpipe emissions.
+- Goodwill Industries of New Mexico –Replaced two diesel-fueled semi-truck tractors with electric.
+These new semi-trucks, used by Goodwill Industries for its operations and transportation hub, do not produce any tailpipe emissions.
 Goodwill has been awarded $518,517, which represents 45% of the total project cost of $1,152,259.
-The new semi-trucks will operate in the Albuquerque metro area, including Rio Rancho and Bernalillo, and the cities of Los Lunas, Santa Fe and Española.
+The new semi-trucks operate in the Albuquerque metro area, including Rio Rancho and Bernalillo, and the cities of Los Lunas, Santa Fe and Española.

-• Rehoboth Christian School –Replacing an Engine Model Year (EMY) 2007 Bluebird All American Class 8 diesel-fueled activity school bus with an EMY 2024 Blue Bird Vision propane-fueled activity school bus.
+- Rehoboth Christian School – Replaced an Engine Model Year (EMY) 2007 Bluebird All American Class 8 diesel-fueled activity school bus with an EMY 2024 Blue Bird Vision propane-fueled activity school bus.
 Project cost is $180,592 minus $500 scrap value, for a total project cost of $180,092.
 Rehoboth has been awarded $45,023, which represents 25% of the total project cost of $180,092.
-The new bus will be used for transportation of students for school related extracurricular activities, including athletic events throughout the school year, class trips, fine arts competitions around the state, and student organization activities.
+The new bus is used for transportation of students for school related extracurricular activities, including athletic events throughout the school year, class trips, fine arts competitions around the state, and student organization activities.

 What Is a Retrofit?